 Lending.
-Bankers should work constructively with borrowers in communities affected by the severe storms, flooding, tornadoes and straight-line winds.
+Bankers should work constructively with borrowers in communities affected by the severe storms and flooding.
 The FDIC realizes the effects of natural disasters on local businesses and individuals are often transitory, and prudent efforts to adjust or alter terms on existing loans in affected areas should not be subject to examiner criticism.
 In supervising institutions impacted by the severe weather, the FDIC will consider the unusual circumstances they face.
 The FDIC recognizes that efforts to work with borrowers in communities under stress can be consistent with safe-and-sound banking practices as well as in the public interest.